 But will you have to pay?

 When you buy insurance, you are purchasing a promise from the insurer.
 That promise is to help you when things go south - and at Laka, we’ve taken this to the next level.
-Because of our community-based insurance model, we are only paid by the community when settling claims successfully.
+Because of our collective-based insurance model, we are only paid by the collective when settling claims successfully.
 It’s what we are there for.

 This means that, while traditional insurers lose money and try to protect their margins when you claim, we look at it from a different perspective: how can we get you back on the road as fast as possible to earn our reward.